Who AI Recommends: The GLP-1 Clinic AI Referral Economy (2026)

 - 9 buyer-intent queries per metro (best clinic, semaglutide, Ozempic, weight loss injections, most affordable, top rated doctor, Wegovy, Zepbound, tirzepatide), each repeated two to three times to measure stability.

-Finding 1: AI referral is a roll of the dice, not a ranking
+Finding 1: AI referral is probabilistic, not a fixed ranking

 Finding 2: the engines do not agree with each other